NickMvrz/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Create Resources
-- Ensure Connectivity between the client and Domain Controller
+- Check for connectivity between the client and Domain Controller
 - Install Active Directory
 - Create an Admin and Normal User Account in AD
-- Join Client-1 to your domain (myadproject.com)
+- Join Client-1 to the domain (NicksDomain.com)
 - Setup Remote Desktop for non-administrative users on Client-1
 - Create additional users and attempt to log into client-1 with one of the users